atheck/eslint-plugin-typescript-heck/readme.md

 ### array-type-spacing

 This rule enforces correct spacing between type name and square brackets of array types.
+It also enforces no spaces between the square brackets.

+🔧 The `--fix` option on the command line can automatically fix the problems reported by this rule.

 #### Options